albar965/littlenavconnect/README.txt

 See the Little Navconnect help for more information.
 All online here: https://albar965.github.io/

-Little Navconnect supports FSX, FSX Steam Edition (untested) and Prepar3d (untested) Versions 2 and 3.
+Little Navconnect supports FSX, FSX Steam Edition and Prepar3d Versions 2 and 3.

 ------------------------------------------------------------------------------